Scan time: 2-3 minutes / Read time: 3-5 minutes

 Three ten-minute breakfasts to try this week.

-The issue you'd be embarrassed to send becomes the issue your reader forwards.
+Turns out the issue you'd be shy to send is the one your reader forwards.

 The prompt below will run the Reverse Press Release on your next newsletter.